-NI Water is required under the Drinking Water Regulations to notify the DWI whenever an event occurs that has affected, or has the potential to impact on drinking water quality or sufficiency of supply, and subsequently where there may be a risk to consumers' health.
-Each event is assessed by the DWI into one of five categories based on increasing severity: Not Significant, Minor, Significant, Serious or Major.
+NI Water is required under the Drinking Water Regulations to notify the DWI whenever an event occurs that has the potential to impact on drinking water quality.
 NI Water fully investigates all events and provides the DWI with a substantive report for each.
 After investigation the event may be shown not to have had a detrimental effect on water quality and is classified in the "Drinking Water Inspectorate's Report" as "Not Significant" or "Minor" as opposed to "Significant", "Serious" or "Major".

-A list of all Water Quality Events which were "Significant", or above which occurred during 2023 is detailed in Appendix 4.
+A list of all Water Quality Events which were "Significant", or above which occurred during 2024 is detailed in Appendix 4.